atesgoral/ates.dev/src/posts/2024-12-30-dweet-bitmap/index.md

 ### More preparation

-Mouse pointer icon flipped on the X axis and encoded again:
+Mouse pointer icon, flipped on the X axis and encoded again:

 ```
 const bytes = [